jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     necessary command-line options.
 The default is to look for an executable named `markdown` in the Emacs `exec-path`.

-You can either provide the full path to the executable, or you can simply provide the name if the executable is in your Emacs `exec-path`.
-See below for details on determining and configuring your `exec-path`.

 If you are using the customize interface, you simply need to type the path to your Markdown script or binary in the "Markdown Command" field in the customize interface (e.g., `/usr/local/bin/multimarkdown`).
-If you know the name of the executable, but you're not sure where it is located, and you are using macOS or Linux, you can find it by typing `which multimarkdown` at the command line.
+If you know the name of the executable, say `multimarkdown`, but you're not sure where it is located, and you are using macOS or Linux, you can find it by typing `which multimarkdown` at the command line.

 To set this variable in your init file, add a line such as the
 following: